Glutamate carboxypeptidase II: Structure

 The three domains of the extracellular portion of GCPII—the protease, apical and C-terminal domains—collaborate in substrate recognition.
 The protease domain is a central seven-stranded mixed β-sheet.
 The β-sheet is flanked by 10 α-helices.
 The apical domain is located between the first and the second strands of the central β-sheet of the protease domain.
 The C-terminal domain is an Up-Down-Up-Down four-helix bundle.
 The apical, protease and C-terminal domains create a pocket that facilitates substrate binding.

 The central pocket is approximately 2 nanometers in depth and opens from the extracellular space to the active site.
 This active site contains two zinc ions.
 During inhibition, each acts as a ligand to an oxygen in 2-PMPA or phosphate.
 There is also one calcium ion coordinated in GCPII, far from the active site.
 It has been proposed that calcium holds together the protease and apical domains.
 In addition, human GCPII has ten sites of potential glycosylation, and many of these sites (including some far from the catalytic domain) affect the ability of GCPII to hydrolyze NAAG.

+The human FOLH1 gene is positioned at the 11p11.12 locus of chromosome 11.
+The gene is 4,110 base pairs in length and composed of 22 exons.
+The encoded protein is a member of the M28 peptidase family.
+Orthologs of the human FOLH1 gene have also been identified in other mammals, including the 7 D3; 7 48.51 cM locus in mice.
 The FOLH1 gene has multiple potential start sites and splice forms, giving rise to differences in membrane protein structure, localization, and carboxypeptidase activity based on the parent tissue.

 Enzyme kinetics

 The hydrolysis of NAAG by GCPII obeys Michaelis–Menten kinetics.
-Hlouchková et al. (2007) determined the Michaelis constant (Km) for NAAG to be 1.2*10-6 ± 0.5*10-6 M and the turnover number (kcat) to be 1.1 ± 0.2 s−1.
+Hlouchová et al. (2007) determined the Michaelis constant (Km) for NAAG to be 1.2*10−6 ± 0.5*10−6 M and the turnover number (kcat) to be 1.1 ± 0.2 s−1.